xuwd11/cs207_Weidong_Xu/coursework.md

 Your directory structure should be as follows:

+## Grading Scale

+Homework, lecture exercises and final project will be graded on a 10 point scale:

+* 10 = Solid / no mistakes (or really minor ones)
+* 8 = Good / some mistakes
+* 6 = Fair / some major conceptual errors
+* 4 = Poor / did not finish
+* 2 = Very Poor / little to no attempt.
+* 0 = Did not participate / did not hand in

 ## Lecture Format

 The lectures will be available no earlier than 30 minutes before the class starts.